Useful links – via ferrata

 Via ferrata in Switzerland

-On the website of Switzerland Tourism there are descriptions and photos of many of the via ferrata in Switzerland.
+Descriptions and photos of many of the via ferrata in Switzerland on the website of Switzerland Tourism.

 Take a Leap of Faith